HSF/hsf.github.io/organization/_posts/2024/2024-01-18-coordination.md

 ### HSF Joint Workshop with WLCG

-The Indico for the WCLG-HSF workshop at DESY (13-17 May) is now available: <https://indico.cern.ch/e/wlcg-hsf-2024>.
+The Indico for the WLCG-HSF workshop at DESY (13-17 May) is now available: <https://indico.cern.ch/e/wlcg-hsf-2024>.

 Registration should open soon (which will happen via DESY Indico).